-In our own case study on Greyhound, Greyhound’s Senior Customer Insights Analyst Matthew Schoolfield reveals how they were able to identify that their customers in New York get frustrated when waiting for a late bus.
+In our own case study on Greyhound, Senior Customer Insights Analyst Matthew Schoolfield reveals how they were able to identify that customers in New York getting frustrated when waiting for a late bus.

-So, they had to focus more of their time and efforts towards solving this issue to prevent customer churn.
+They needed to focus more of their time and efforts toward solving this issue to prevent customer churn.

 2. Keeps Customers Engaged

 Responding to your customer’s feedback meaningfully keeps them engaged with your business all the time.
-And this gives you the golden opportunity of upselling to them more of your products/ services to stick them more to your business.
+And this gives you the golden opportunity of upselling to them more of your products or services.

-For example, if you use your customers’ input to improve your product and always updating them on new developments like new products or system upgrades.
-It keeps you first on customers’ minds every time they need to make a purchase.
+Use your customers’ input to improve your product, and keep them updated on developments like new products or system upgrades.
+This keeps you first on customers’ minds every time they need to make a purchase.

 Wondering why?
-Because it shows you value their input and satisfaction thus glueing customers to your business.
+Because it shows you value their input and satisfaction.

-Best of all, highly engaged customers have higher chances of giving your business their long- term loyalty.
+Best of all, highly engaged customers have higher chances of giving your company their long-term loyalty.

-And according to a study by Rosetta Consulting, highly engaged customers are 5 times more likely to purchase from the same brand in future than the less engaged.
+According to a study by Rosetta Consulting, highly engaged customers are 5 times more likely to purchase from the same brand in future than those less engaged.

 3. Taps into the Customer Voice

 Closing customer feedback loops helps you to listen to your customer’s voice and act accordingly.
 Wondering how?
-It enables you to identify your customer’s key pain points and handle them satisfactorily.
-Thus achieving customer happiness.
+It enables you to identify your customer’s key pain points and handle them, achieving customer happiness.

-In fact, Esteban Kolsky the founder and principal of Thinkjar reveals that you can prevent 67% of your customer churn if you solve customer issues at the first engagement.
+Esteban Kolsky, founder and principal of Thinkjar, reveals that you can prevent 67% of your customer churn if you solve customer issues at the first engagement.